pedrocoelhopais/data-scentist-server/README.md

 ## Important
 The following steps require you to have AWS auhtentication to the account you will be interacting with.
 Please ensure you are logged in with that account, and your `$HOME/.aws/credentials` file has the correct authentication.

+If you are forking this repo, you will need to set up `secrets` appropriately so the github actions pipeline can still deploy.
+Please go to `Settings>Secrets>Actions` and ensure the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are connected to an IAM user of your choice to deploy to your desired accounts.

 ## Quickstart
 You will be creating an instance with Python capabilities.